“Life begins at the end of your comfort zone.”

 Research shows that a longer experience abroad (6 weeks or more) is the best way to achieve the aforementioned goals.
 A longer program abroad provides ample time to improve your Spanish proficiency, increase your vocabulary, perfect grammatical structure.
 A longer study abroad also will help you get a better and higher paying job, too!

 Where will you go?

 We know it makes total sense.
 WLC is the proud home of a handful of fantastic study abroad programs!
-We send students to Spain, Germany, Northern Morocco and France every year.
+We send students to Spain, Germany, Italy, and France every year.
 Check out each of the programs below.

 Sometimes, we won’t be able to be your one and only, but that’s okay.
 We may have the cheapest programs around, but maybe you want to go to Austria, Costa Rica or even Côte d’Ivoire.
 Unfortunately, we just don’t have enough faculty for that.
 That’s where ISU and its affiliate programs come in.
 Check out the ISU Abroad page below!

 Not everyone wants to head abroad to study language.
 If you’re interested in going abroad to work on research, check out these ISU and affiliate programs specifically!